Rare Mastiff Dog Breeds

 • Arrange annual check-ups including dental inspection with a veterinarian.

-While not commonly disposed to hip dysplasia and bloat, owners should be informed of these conditions just in case - especially to the latter which can be life threatening.
 Additionally, this breed may acquire an eyelid condition known as entropian.
 It is good for your vet to be familiar with these health notes as well as the breed's sensitivity to anesthesia - in case any procedures require this - such as teeth scaling.

 For more extensive information about this very interesting breed I have created a separate page for the Anatolian Shepherd dog here.